Andrew-Storey1/ds_salary_proj/README.md

 ### Data Cleaning
 After scraping the data, I need to clean it up so that will be usable for my model.
 I will make the following changes and create the following variables:
 - Parse numeric data out of salary
-- Make columns for employer-provided salary and hourly wages
+- Make columns for employer-provided salary and yearly wages
 - Remove rows without salary
-- Parse rating out of company text
 - Column for simplified job title and Seniority